AndyWhelan/DCU-Project-2025/README.md

     * **Is the magnitude correct?
 It seems like having the magnitude be inversely proportional to (sqrt of) `R` is wrong.
 Why would a high reflectance result in small contribution?**
     * **Is the complex arg correct?
 I can see a reference to a position vector `r` but not reflectance `R`.
 Also, what about the negative sign?**
     * **I assume we'll be doing a sort of integral/sum over these contributions?**
+* **Next Meeting**: should probably have more frequent.
+Any availability from Friday week?

 # TODO
 1. Rethink scaling